-Pre-Exposure Prophylaxis (PrEP) – This packet is a compilation of several recent fact sheets and other resources.
+Pre-Exposure Prophylaxis (PrEP) – This packet is a compilation of recent fact sheets and other resources.
 You may wish to customize it to meet the needs or interests of particular groups, such as event participants, providers, patients, clients, or the general public.
 So please feel free to distribute all or part of this packet as either a printout or PDF.

-Fact Sheets, Infographics, and Brochures
+Fact Sheets, Infographics, Brochures, and Reports

 Pre-Exposure Prophylaxis (HIV.gov) – This fact sheet for consumers provides brief, easy-to-read answers to common questions about PrEP, including what PrEP is, why it works, who it is recommended for, what medications are used, and whether it is safe.

 Pre-Exposure Prophylaxis (PrEP) (HIVinfo) – This fact sheet includes key points about PrEP, as well as information about what PrEP is and who should consider taking it, PrEP’s safety and efficacy, and what to expect when starting PrEP.
 Also available in Spanish.

 PrEP 101 (CDC) – This illustrated, easy-to-read fact sheet provides basic information about PrEP for consumers.
 The first page is in English and the second is in Spanish.